Mrunal-13/google-Kickstart-2021-increasing-string-solution-Round-B/README.md

 For example, the strings ABC and ADF are strictly increasing, however the strings ACC and FDA are not.

-Now that he taught you this new exciting property, John decided to challenge you: given a string S of length N, you have to find out, for every position 1≤i≤N, what is the length of the longest strictly increasing substring that ends at position i.
+Now that he taught you this new exciting property, John decided to challenge you: given a string S of length N, you have to find out, for every position 1≤i≤N, what is the length of the longest strictly increasing substring that ends at position I.

-Input
+# Input

 The first line of the input gives the number of test cases, T. T test cases follow.

 Each test case consists of two lines.